Tomer-Gil/English-sentences/README.md

-# The zip file contains the .wav files for 60 sentences, which can be concatenated for forming a stream of sentences.
+# The zip file contains the .wav files for 60 sentences, which can be concatenated to form a stream of sentences.

 The sentences are: